We run everywhere all the time. We rush to make our way from home to work and then hurry back home to get rest. This is what life expects from us.

 My subconscious must’ve known I have a desire to travel and explore.
 Now, after a couple of trips I know that travel is a big part of who I am.

-Tracey Lange is a beloved South African television personality and radio DJ who currently hosts Bravo!, a local lifestyle and entertainment show, as well as the mid-morning show on Heart FM, a Cape Town-based radio station.
+Tracey Lange is a beloved South African television personality and radio DJ.
 Her love of people, vibrant personality and passion for spreading positivity and upliftment has also lead to a concurrent career in motivational speaking and training.
-Despite this jam-packed schedule, Tracey and her boyfriend, Avukile, manages to indulge their love of travel and jaunt off to destinations in Africa, the UK and Europe while holding down their various full-time jobs!
+Despite this jam-packed schedule, Tracey and her boyfriend, Avukile, manage to indulge their love of travel and jaunt off to destinations in Africa, the UK and Europe while holding down their various full-time jobs!
 They share real travel stories, tour highlights and useful tips on their joint travel blog – Travuldiary.com.
 We were lucky enough to welcome this well-travelled pair on board one of our recent #EuropeJewel tours and jumped at the opportunity to ask Tracey to share some insight into their shared love of travelling.
 Follow @traceylange on Instagram, Twitter and Facebook.

 *Photo credit: Robert Hamblin